ljishen/altera-fpga-demos/de1-soc/README.md

 - Decompress `qt-4.8.6-altera-soc.tar.bz2` into `/usr/local/` (so that you will have directory `/usr/local/qt-4.8.6-altera-soc/`)
 - Run application with `<APPLICATION> -qws -display VNC:x` (repace `x` with the number so that the VNC connection port runs at 590x).

+### Updates
+- Add a checkbox for disabling/enabling 7-segment displays.

 ### Reference
 http://doc.qt.io/qt-4.8/qt-embedded-vnc.html